nxp-imx/imx-sm/sm/doc/monitor.md

 Note the terminal needs to be in a mode that sends CR or LF for a new line (not CR+LF).

-The monitor can asynchronously display error messages including fault reporting.
-See
+The monitor can asynchronously display error messages including exception and fault reporting.
+See @ref PORT_NXP_PRINT.
-@ref PORT_NXP_PRINT.

 The following commands are supported.
 Arguments are in *italics*.
 Optional arguments are in [].